-If you are developing native iOS applications, you use Objective-C or Swift programming languages.
+If you are developing native iOS applications, you use the Objective-C or Swift programming languages.
 Objective-C is a superset of the C programming language.
-It is the initial language used to write software running on iOS.
+It is the first language used to write software running on iOS.
 Apple introduced Swift in 2014 during their World Wide Developer Conference.
 It is a powerful general-purpose, high-level programming language for the Apple ecosystem.
 Apple states that Swift is 2.6 times faster than Objective-C, and the syntax is easier to learn.

 Some well-known examples of native mobile applications include:

 - Google Maps